wp-plugins/woocommerce-hss-extension-for-streaming-video/readme.txt

 = 1.02 =

 Made improvements to enable videos still be created if upload directory is not present or not writeable

+= 1.03 =

+Remove spaces from API key and database ID settings when updated